usrme/website/src/content/tils/docker-multi-stage-builds-gitlab-ci-cd-and-poetry-are-easy-enough.md

         --tag "project:$CI_COMMIT_REF_SLUG"
     - docker push "project:$CI_COMMIT_REF_SLUG"
   rules:
-    - if: "$CI_COMMIT_BRANCH"
+    - if: '$CI_COMMIT_BRANCH'
       changes:
         - Dockerfile.prereq
         - Dockerfile
         - poetry.lock
         - pyproject.toml
-        - "**/*.py"
+        - '**/*.py'
 ```

 So much better!
 While there a lot of seemingly scary environment variables that seem to bulk up the Dockerfile, they are nothing out of this world and serve to make the actual `RUN` instructions more concise, in my opinion.

-[^1]: [This](https://usrme.xyz/tils/it-makes-sense-to-pin-even-patch-versions-of-dependencies/ "Üllar Seerme - It makes sense to pin even patch versions of dependencies") is where the configuration option was used initially and what it basically did was to install packages globally as the environment was isolated through containerization anyway.
+[^1]: [This](https://usrme.xyz/tils/it-makes-sense-to-pin-even-patch-versions-of-dependencies/ 'Üllar Seerme - It makes sense to pin even patch versions of dependencies') is where the configuration option was used initially and what it basically did was to install packages globally as the environment was isolated through containerization anyway.
 [^2]: Pay no mind to the other mistakes...
 The most of egregious of which is not pinning the version of `poetry` I was installing.
 [^3]: It's not actually necessary to define `--file Dockerfile` if the file exists within the targeted build directory because `docker` defaults to it; shown just to be explicit.
 [^4]: The `CI_COMMIT_REF_SLUG` variable is used instead of hard-coding `master` to support creating images off of different branches as well.
 [^5]: If you make use of the additional metadata fields in the `pyproject.toml` file, such as the version number that gets changed regularly, then you might want to read [Itamar Turner-Trauring's article on Docker, Poetry, and caching](https://pythonspeed.com/articles/poetry-vs-docker-caching/)